Onit Documentation

 Now that you have created a Field to hold your iterator, create an action to increment it.

-2. Under Field choose your iterator Field.
-In this example the field is named processing_index.
+2. Under Field, choose your iterator Field.
+In this example, the field is named processing_index.

 3. Under Liquid enter {{ iterator_field_name | plus: 1 }}.
 This Liquid will take the integer and add one.
-If you would like to increment by a different value, such as two, specify it here.
+If you want to increment by a different value, such as two, specify it here.

 1. Click Ok to save your Action.

-While we are still in the Actions node, we will create an Action to set the iterator back to zero.
+While still in the Actions node, we will create an Action to set the iterator back to zero.
 This Action will be used to clear your iterator before using it in another loop.

 1. Create another Update Transaction Action and choose your iterator Field from the Field dropdown.